 DIVIDEND PAYMENT RISK.
 Dividend payment risk is the risk that an issuer of a security is unwilling or unable to pay income on a security.
 Stocks represent ownership interests in the issuers and are not obligations of the issuers.
 Common stockholders have a right to receive dividends only after the company has provided for payment of its creditors, bondholders and preferred stockholders.
 Common stocks do not assure dividend payments.
 Dividends are paid only when declared by an issuer's board of directors and the amount of any dividend may vary over time.
-The COVID-19 pandemic has resulted in a decline in economic activity and caused many companies to reduce the level of dividends declared and many companies may be unwilling or unable to declare dividends for the foreseeable future.
+The COVID-19 pandemic has resulted in a decline in economic activity and caused many companies to reduce the level of dividends for the foreseeable future.
 It is also possible that current or future government aid programs could limit companies from paying dividends as a condition to receiving government aid or discourage companies from doing so.